Pathways and Opportunities

 Aligning opportunities and awards

 Getting involved with SADD can also help you tick off achievements in other programmes too!
-The key skills and experiences that you can gain through your projects and activities align well with youth awards and recognition programmes such as the internationally recognised Duke of Edinburgh’s Award.
-We have worked with the Duke of Edinburgh team to find where we align and help raise awareness of the overlap in our programmes that can benefit you!
+The key skills and experiences that you can gain through your projects and activities align well with youth awards and recognition programmes such as the internationally recognised Duke of Edinburgh’s Hillary Award.
+We have worked with the Duke of Edinburgh’s Hillary Award team to find where we align and help raise awareness of the overlap in our programmes that can benefit you!

-Duke of Edinburgh - How you can use SADD activities for your Award Sections:
+Duke of Edinburgh’s Hillary Award - How you can use SADD activities for your award Sections:

 • The focus of this section is on giving back and helping other people through your activities